 The HTML Web Engine checks the licensing of the zenon Web Server.
-You can find information about the procedure for licensing zenon Web Server in the Licensing (on page 35) chapter of the general zenon user documentation for zenon Web Server.
+You can find information about licensing the zenon Web Server in the Licensing (on page 34) chapter of the general zenon user documentation for zenon Web Server.

-The functionality of the HTML Web Engine is adapted on the basis of the licensed Web Server versions as follows:
+The functionality of the HTML Web Engine is amended on the basis of the licensed zenon Web Server variants: